versionone/api-examples/rest/apis-walkthrough.md

-# Walkthrough of Using the VersionOne Lifecycle REST APIs
+# Walkthrough of Using the VersionOne Lifecycle REST Data API

 This hands-on walkthrough shows you the basics for how to perform four types of VersionOne Lifecycle REST Data API requests:
 * Querying existing assets